 His Sunday performance left people wondering how the Penn State product wasn't the first tight end taken in the 2025 NFL Draft.
 Michigan's Colston Loveland was the 10th overall selection, drafted four picks ahead of Warren, by the Chicago Bears.

-Though Warren didn't show up on the scoreboard, he and Jones were inches away from connecting as the tight end reached up for the ball in the end zone.
+Though Warren didn't record a touchdown, he and Jones foreshadowed that his first NFL score is just on the horizon.
+The two were inches away from connecting with Warren reaching up for the ball in the end zone.
 Miami safety Minkah Fitzpatrick took Warren down nearly a second before the ball reached him, but the officials didn't give the tight end the pass interference call he looked for after the play.

 Warren finished his debut with seven catches for 76 yards, second-most on the team in receiving.
 Michael Pittman Jr. led the Colts with six receptions and 80 yards.